adames/canvasser/README.md

-A small project intended to solve following interview puzzle.
+A small project intended to solve an interview puzzle.
+---
 _Summary:_ Hold volunteer data and match them with voters _Client:_ Karen - running for office in Michigan _Request:_ I need volunteers to give me their first name, last name, middle initial, and date of birth.
 I also need to know what their political interests are.
 I also need to match these people with the voter data that I have about voters in my district.
 The format of the voter data will be name, age, location, phone number, and date last contacted.